KelvinHere/Yoga_Milestone_4/README.md

     - The App should now be running through Heroku

 ### Differences - Local and deployed

-The enviromental variables here allow the app to automatically switch between development mode and deployed.
+The environmental variables here allow the app to automatically switch between development mode and deployed.
 They also handle what database to connect to, cloud storage, email access and stripe payments.
 Below is a list of deployed vs developer enviromental variables.

 - Local version
     - `DATABASE_URL` var is not present in the environment, the database will default to the local sqlite3
-    - `DEVELOPEMENT` is present in the environment, DEBUG will = True, debug messages will be available and email authentication will be availavle through the console
+    - `DEVELOPMENT` is present in the environment, DEBUG will = True, debug messages will be available and email authentication will be available through the console
-    - `USE_AWS` is not present in the enviroment, static and media file storage stay local
+    - `USE_AWS` is not present in the environment, static and media file storage stay local

 - Deployed version (Heroku)
     - `DATABASE_URL` contains the postgres url
     - `DEVELOPMENT` is not present and DEBUG will be false, stopping any sensitive information leaking out to the internet